 Umbilicus is the clinical term for the belly button.
 This is a Latin word borrowed into English in the 1600s meaning “navel, middle, center.”
 The English word navel, believe or not, is related to umbilicus.

-Unlike other placental mammals, the human umbilicus is quite conspicuous.
-In humans, the navel is the center of gravity of the body.
+Unlike other placental mammals, the human umbilicus is prominently seen.
+And, in humans, the navel is considered, roughly, the center of gravity (mass) of the body.

 (meaning and related to “navel”) was a sacred stone in the temple of Apollo at Delphi, thought to mark the center of the earth.

 According to myth, the god Zeus had two eagles fly across the world to meet at its center, or omphalos.
 The mythologies of some other cultures feature the navel as a primary component in their creation myths.